landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 - The bird survey dataset will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\Birds.
 The dataset will be available in CSV format accompanied by text files which include the metadata.
 Datasets will be uploaded within two weeks of data collection by the individual who collected it..
 The first survey will be conducted in March and the second in May.
 Email notifications will be sent when the new datasets are uploaded. !!Level 2 !!

 - The water quality datasets will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\WaterQ. !! water quality data format !!
-Datasets
+Datasets will